Ashley Condon launches new album at her new brewery. Mersereau reviews. Hilarity ensues.

 Condon exudes warmth, from both her vocals and her personality, and I took that to mean I should hang around after the show as long as Ken kept the taps open.

 My reviewing plan was still somewhat intact, except I had forgotten one important piece of information, and you might want to remember this if you find yourself in a similar situation.
-For musicians,is their night, as the work week is done and is usually a day off.
+For musicians, Sunday is their Friday night, as the work week is done and Monday is usually a day off.
 They are more than happy to stay up and watch amateur beer reviewers attempt to discuss the fruitiness of IPA’s, and how a good beard affects the taste of a red, and how spring is late this year because of Trump.